rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - Some enemies take different number of hits as well, might resist others if different types of attacks.
 - Walls could be breached by repeated weapon hits OR certain sections of wall could be booby-trapped to explode if hit by         weapon, killing any sprite within a defined radius. (or a combination of the two)
 - Easy/Hard difficulty.
 Could affect number of enemies, visibility, how aggressive the enemies are, etc
+- A finite number of charges to break wall tile.

 ## Teams